ZacBlanco/zacblanco.github.io/education/data-structures/index.md

 Here you will find various links and notes related to Data Structures (CS112) at Rutgers University

-Notes come from the version of the class which was taught during the fall of 2015 by Sesh Venugopal.
+Final review notes come from the version of the class which was taught during the fall of 2015 by Sesh Venugopal.

 Links: